 Yoga | Sauna | Massages | SUP | City beach

 Seebad Enge is not solely a swimming area right on the Zurich lake but it offers plenty of professional services across the year.
 From swim coaches, yoga classes, ving-tsun, SUP to a beautician and sauna, you name it.
 Seebad Enge is also a well-known destination for music lovers.
 It hosts some of the city’s finest acoustic concerts during the summer months!
 Divided into a mixed and a women only swimming area during the day, it turns into a bar and concert venue after 7pm.
 Seebad Enge is also one of most known SUP Zurich spots.

 Seebad Enge is open daily but only from May to September.
 Entrance: CHF 8.
 You can also rent equipments there if you are targeting it as a SUP Zurich destination.

 Yoga | City beach

 Stylish and moderately luxurious, Seebad Luzern is your destination for some sophistication, “un-touristy” and largely kids-free beach.
-It opens on the best lake views in Luzern.
+Seebad Luzern opens on the best lake views in Luzern.
 A vast sun deck with two enclosed pool and open to lake access.
-A simple yet elegant and somehow retro design makes it radiate with gentle “premiumness”.
+One of the most elegant beaches in Switzerland.
+Seebad Luzern simple yet somehow retro design makes it radiate with gentle “premiumness”.
 The entry is reasonably priced (CHF 6) and the Mediterranean & Asian food and refreshing cocktails make it the ultimate plan for a nice relaxing day.

 Open daily from May to September.